bluebluegrass/yamatracker/tasks_oct.md

 .

 T15 – Landing page MVP

+- [x] Implemented: new marketing landing component with hero, feature highlights, SVG visual preview, CTA links to tracker and sample profile.

 Create src/app/page.tsx – Design a simple landing page with a hero section (title and subtitle), two or three bullet points describing the value of the tracker, and clear call‑to‑action buttons (e.g. “View Tracker” and “See Demo Profile”).